dmarti/privacy-docs/agent-opt-out.md

 ---
-title: "California Consumer Privacy Act agent opt-out letter DRAFT"
+title: "California Consumer Privacy Act agent opt-out letter"
 permalink: ccpa-agent-opt-out
-date: 2020-09-15
+date: 2020-09-23
 ---

 To whom it may concern:

-This is an authorized agent request under the California Consumer Privacy Act.  {{ccpa_agent_name}}, is registered with the Secretary of State of California to conduct business in California,
+This is an authorized agent request to exercise rights under the California Consumer Privacy Act.  {{ccpa_agent_name}}, is registered with the Secretary of State of California to conduct business in California,